GigaSpaces-ProfessionalServices/gs-dev-training/README.md

   <url>http://maven-repository.openspaces.org</url>
 </mirror>
 ```
 (There is already a section mirror.
-Modify the url and and comment out or remove blocked=true)
+Modify the url and comment out or remove blocked=true)

 ##### Note 2 - Downloading Gigaspaces jars